Reference Class Selection in Similarity-Based Forecasting of Sales Growth: The Outside View in Practice

 \section{The Outside View in Practice}

 In the last section we systematically investigated the accuracy of constructing reference classes using a single predictor variable.
 In practice, we are able to assess a prediction by evaluating the empirical distribution function of the reference class.
 Thus, we can use the distributional information, i.e. the outside view, of the reference class to correct a potentially flawed or biased prediction.
-Moreover, we can calculate point estimates based on the median or mean of the reference class, confidence intervals based on the quantiles of the distributional forecast, or similarity-based forecasts using the outcomes of the reference class and weighting them according to a measure of similarity to the initial case.
+Moreover, we can calculate point forecasts based on the median or mean of the reference class, confidence intervals based on the quantiles of the distributional forecast, or similarity-based forecasts using the outcomes of the reference class and weighting them according to a measure of similarity to the initial case.

-However, in order to demonstrate how to use our method in practice, we compare the resulting outside view with experts' estimates and calculate base rates for two examples -- 3M and Amazon.
-To be more precise, for both companies we estimate the distribution of one-year annual sales growth based on the best combination of predictor variable and hyper parameters.
-These results are compared to analysts' estimates which were obtained from the FactSet database, whereby for both estimates 2018 is the base year.\footnote{We also calculated the distribution for the three-year sales growth but the results are very similar with respect to the basic statement, thus we only report the one-year results.
+However, in order to demonstrate how to use our method in practice, we compare the resulting outside view with experts' forecasts and calculate base rates for two examples -- 3M and Amazon.
+To be more precise, for both companies we forecast the distribution of one-year annual sales growth based on the best combination of predictor variable and hyper parameters.
+These results are compared to analysts' forecasts which were obtained from the \citet{factset} estimates database\footnote{Downloaded 07 January 2021}, whereby for both estimates 2018 is the base year.\footnote{We also calculated the distribution for the three-year sales growth but the results are very similar with respect to the basic statement, thus we only report the one-year results.
 Moreover, we could not take longer prediction horizons into account as there were far too few observations available.} The results are presented in Figures \ref{fig:example-dreim-1} and \ref{fig:example-amazon-1}.

-For 3M there are 15 expert forecasts and Figure \ref{fig:example-dreim-1} illustrates that these estimates vary between -2.35\% and 3.26\% and lie slightly below the median of our estimated distribution.
+For 3M there are 15 expert forecasts and Figure \ref{fig:example-dreim-1} illustrates that these forecasts vary between -2.35\% and 3.26\% and lie slightly below the median of our forecasted distribution.
 Thus, there is no indication of overoptimistic forecasts as in- and outside views coincide.
 Both views classify 3M as an average company with respect to sales growth.
+However, the low variability of forecasts may lead investors to overconfidence in the reported range of forecasts.
+The outside view uncovers higher sales growth varibility, thus preventing the overconfidence pitfall.